mguelgui/GoogleTrendsScraper/README.md

 # GoogleTrendsScraper
-Aims to scrape statistics to certain words from Google Trends using a time delay
+Aiming to scrape statistics to certain words from Google Trends using a time delay

 OPEN FOR HELP :)